 The MSc program in Petroleum Logistics targets highly motivated students with an interest in studying petroleum logistics in an international environment.
 Applicants should have completed a recognized BSc, BBA, BEng, BTech degree or equivalent degree corresponding to a minimum of 180 ECTS credits within relevant academic disciplines mentioned in the information document for international applicants on this page.
 Please also see the information about the formal English language requirements for some groups of applicants mentioned in the same document.

 HiMolde is not charging any tuition fees from Norwegian or international students taking all the four semesters of the MSc program in Petroleum Logistics in Molde.
 However, international applicants from countries outside EU/ EEA, will be required to document a minimum of NOK 111 657 together with their application form to cover for their own living expenses during their planned MSc studies at HiMolde.

-Students following the double degree option, will be required to pay tuition fees to Gubkin Russian State University of Oil and Gas for the one semester held in Moscow.
+Russian students following the double degree option, will be required to pay tuition fees to Gubkin Russian State University of Oil and Gas.

 For further information, please see the information document for international applicants.